IllusionMods/KoikatsuModdingTools/README.md

 3. Open the project in Unity.
 4. Try the example projects.

+## How to update
+1. Download the repository
+2. Copy your Mods folder from your old project to the newly extracted project

 ## Example projects
 Included in this set of modding tools are some examples that should illustrate how to create your own mods.
 Each example comes with a readme file explaining how it works and how to create your own.